-Congressional Federal awarded three $3,000 scholarships to graduating high school seniors based on their academic standing and their answer to this essay question: How do you feel the credit union can best serve you and your peers?
+Congressional Federal awarded three $3,000 scholarships to graduating high school seniors based on their academic standing and their answer to this essay question: What would be your strategy for attracting people (especially your peers) to join the credit union?

 Read the winning essays below!

 This is a tricky challenge because of the limits on Congressional Federal Credit Union (CFCU)

 membership.
 To attract my peers to join CFCU, my strategy has to build off of eligibility criteria.

 Therefore, my initial approach would appeal to two audiences - parents and their children.
 Both

 groups will need incentives and these incentives will need to support each other.

 My strategy rests on a large assumption.
 CFCU has to be willing to offer monetary rewards.